Basis of preparation

 - Amendments to IFRS 9 ‘Financial Instruments’: amendments relating to the classification of particular prepayable financial assets

 - IFRS 15 ‘Revenue from Contracts with Customers’

-- Clarifications to IFRS 15 ‘Revenue from Contracts with Customers’: amendments relating to the identification of performance obligations, classification as principal or agent, revenue from licenses and transition relief
+- Clarifications to IFRS 15 ‘Revenue from Contracts with Customers’: amendments relating to the identification of performance obligations, classification as principal or agent, revenue from licences and transition relief

 - IFRS 16 ‘Leases’